-There is some controversy about using HDR.
+There is some controversy around using HDR.
 This stems from the presentation of some HDR images done badly and the somewhat difficult processing of the image for the average photographer to get the desired results.
 The human eye can adjust to deep shadows and overly bright light quite quickly.
 The perception of the total image […]

 Articles by Kenneth Hoffman Archives - PictureCorrect7 articles